The Unjournal | reconsidering exploratory expansion

 Prize or call for high-impact legal scholarship A prize could draw attention and submissions, especially around global catastrophic risk or AI governance.
 Funding, visibility, credible judges, and a clear explanation of what counts as impactful legal scholarship.

-Candidate themes from the notes
+Candidate themes

 • AI liability and tort law for catastrophic risk.